Single Frequency Lasers Tutorial

 The innovative design of an SAF gain chip is ideal for use in external cavity lasers because it virtually eliminates the unwanted feedback from the intracavity facet of the gain chip.
 Thorlabs offers SAF chips with both low- and high-reflectivity coatings on the normal facet in order to support a wide variety of external cavity configurations.
 For information on custom coatings that optimize the performance of a particular external cavity laser configuration, please contact Tech Support.

-3) P. Zorabedian, "Tunable External Cavity Semiconductor Lasers."
-Tunable Lasers Handbood, Ed.
-F. J. Duarte.
-New York, Academic, 1995.
+(3) Zorabedian, P. "Tunable External Cavity Semiconductor Lasers."
+Tunable Lasers Handbook Ed.
+Duarte, F. J. New York, Academic, 1995.
 Chapter 8.